nGin482/Read-List/README.md

     - will be updating story in read list DB instead

 ## To Do
-1. Reading List component
+1. Completed List component
-2. Completed stories - backend and frontend
+2. Completed stories - backend and frontend - see point 3
+3. Option to move story from completed list back to read list
-3. Add fandoms data to mongodb cluster
+4. Add fandoms data to mongodb cluster
-4. List of stories to ignore - wait until collections schema is updated in FanficArchives project
+5. List of stories to ignore
-5. ErrorNotification service - discord.js
+6. ErrorNotification service - discord.js
-6. Mobile Design
+7. Mobile Design
-7. Update styles
+8. Update styles
-8. Update Documentation
+9. Update Documentation
-9. Deploy
+10. Deploy